sodascience/metasyn/docs/source/usage/exporting_metaframes.rst

 Exporting and importing MetaFrames
 ===================================

-MetaSynth can **export a MetaFrame** into an easy to read JSON file, allowing users to audit, understand, modify and share their data generation model.
+MetaSynth can serialize and **export a MetaFrame** into a GMF file.
+GMF files are JSON files that follow the  `Generative Metadata Format (GMF) <https://github.com/sodascience/generative_metadata_format>`__ and have been designed to be easy to read and understand.
+This allows users to audit, understand, modify and share their data generation model with ease.

 .. image:: /images/pipeline_serialization_simple.png
    :alt: MetaFrame Serialization Flow
    :align: center

-These JSON files follow the  `Generative Metadata Format (GMF) <https://github.com/sodascience/generative_metadata_format>`__, which a standard designed to be easy to read and understand.

 Exporting a MetaFrame
 ----------------------
-MetaFrames can be serialized and exported to a JSON file by calling the :meth:`metasynth.dataset.MetaDataset.to_json` method on a :obj:`MetaDatasets<metasynth.dataset.MetaDataset>`.
+MetaFrames can be serialized and exported to a GMF file by calling the :meth:`metasynth.dataset.MetaDataset.to_json` method on a :obj:`MetaDatasets<metasynth.dataset.MetaDataset>`.

-The following code exports a generated :obj:`MetaFrame<metasynth.dataset.MetaFrame>` object named ``mf`` to a JSON file named ``exported_metaframe``.
+The following code exports a generated :obj:`MetaFrame<metasynth.dataset.MetaFrame>` object named ``mf`` to a GMF file named ``exported_metaframe``.

 .. code-block:: python

    mf.to_json("exported_metaframe.json")

-The following is an example of an exported MetaFrame:

 .. raw:: html

    <details>
-   <summary> An example of an exported MetaFrame: </summary>
+   <summary> An example of a MetaFrame that has been exported to a GMF file: </summary>

 .. code-block:: json